-C. Facial Emotion Recognition + TiA Score
+E. Facial Emotion Recognition + TiA Score

-The driver facing camera footage for each participant's test drive was processed by the convolutional neural network for FER.
-A value ranging from 0 to 1.0 for each emotional state (where each of the four emotions, happy, angry, surprise and neutral share a portion of a 1.0 value) were returned every one tenth of a second for the entirety of the drive.
-The overall mean values for each emotion were noted separately for each participant.
+The overall mean values for each of the four emotions were noted separately for each participant.
 Values were then converted into a percentage, indicating which emotions were most dominant throughout each drive for each participant, respectively.
-Figure 3 displays the relationship between participant's reported TiA scores and FER scores.
-The y-axis reflects the change in participants predrive vs. post-drive TiA scores, in order from the greatest gain to the greatest loss in TiA.
+Figure 11 displays the relationship between participant's reported TiA scores and FER scores.
+The y-axis reflects the change in participants pre-drive vs. post-drive TiA scores, in order from the greatest gain to the greatest loss in TiA.
 The x-axis presents the FER score as a percentage, indicating the dominant emotion for each participant's drive.
 Neutral was the dominant emotion among all participants, however participants displayed differing frequencies of the emotions happy, angry and surprise.
-Participants with a gain in TiA post-drive tended to display happy whereas participants with a loss in TiA post-drive tended to display angry (see Figure 3).
+Participants with a gain in TiA post-drive tended to display happy whereas participants with a loss in TiA post-drive tended to display angry (see Figure 11).
 Note the distribution of angry among participants and its prevalence in those with a loss in TiA.

-Figure 3.
-Participant change in TiA Score compared with FER scores (converted to percentage).
+Figure 11.
+Participant change in TiA Score (y-axis) compared with FER scores (x-axis) as a percentage of their total test drive session.